Ep.67: Essential Oils for Abundant Living Interview with Dr. Eric Zielinski

 Eric: I know.

-Robyn: … Our best friend knows about us and you know what?
+Robyn: … Our best friend knows about us, and you know what?
 Facebook told me recently is that the number one thing that my audience likes is essential oils.
-Probably a lot of my audience is actually deep in that world.
+A lot of my audience is actually deep in that world.
 Plus, I live here where Young Living and doTerra are in my backyard.
-Tell us what essential oils are and are they really powerful or are they overrated?
+Tell us what essential oils are, and are they really powerful or are they overrated?

 Eric: Yeah, exactly.